How to make mint syrup with fresh mint and lemon.

-An easy recipe for mint syrup, a delicious way of using some of the mint growing in my garden.
-Use the same recipe for making lemon balm syrup as well.
+This is an easy recipe for mint syrup, a delicious way to use some of the mint growing in my garden.
+You can also use the same recipe for making lemon balm syrup.

-I do like making syrup from time to time and not only mint syrup.
-Proof are these wonderful Homemade Elderflower Syrup or this Rhubarb Peel Syrup.
-We use it not only for drinking it plain with water and ice cubes, but also for moistening and flavoring cake bases, for adding to cake fillings or for making cocktails or long drinks.
+I use it not only for drinking it plain with water and ice cubes but also for moistening and flavoring cake bases, adding to cake fillings, or for making cocktails or long drinks.

-So back to our mint syrup.
+So, back to our mint syrup.
 I love making it!
-It is so easy and the result is soooo good and it is somehow so satisfying being able to do something so delicious with so few ingredients.
-Just fresh mint that seems to be growing like weed in my garden, sugar and quite a few lemons.
+It is so easy, and the result is soooo good, and it is somehow so satisfying being able to do something so delicious with so few ingredients.

-- Pour some boiling water over the mixture and let stand for about 2 days.
+- Step #3: Pour some boiling water over the mixture and let stand for about 2 days.

-- Add the sugar, let it dissolve, pour the syrup into clean bottles using a funnel.
+- Step #4: Add the sugar, let it dissolve, and pour the syrup into clean bottles using a funnel.

-- Enjoy the homemade mint syrup with cold sparkling or tap water and some ice cubes on a hot summer day.
+- On a hot summer day, enjoy homemade mint syrup with cold sparkling or tap water and ice cubes.

 - Pour a bit into a glass of sparkling wine or white wine.